How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Proofs

 \section{Proofs}

+\textbf{Proof of Lemma \ref{lem:incoherent_CI_deviant}} By the soundness of PC-based methods, the true causal graph $\mathcal{G}_{true}$ corresponding to the ground truth data generating mechanism is recovered if all assumptions are fulfilled and all CI tests are correct.
+The existence of an incoherent tuple implies there is no graph $\mathcal{G}$ of the type required by the method such that all CI test results match the separation and connection statements implied by $\mathcal{G}$.
+Otherwise, it would be the output by the soundness of the method.
+Therefore, if the graph type required by the method matches the graph type of $\mathcal{G}_{true}$, at least one tuple must be erroneous, i.e. at least one CI test result does not match the separation or connection statement implied by $\mathcal{G}_{true}$.

-\textbf{Proof of Proposition \ref{prop:G3isF3}}
+\textbf{Proof of Proposition \ref{prop:G3isD3}}

-\begin{proof} F1 to F3 and G1 to G3 each partition the set of erroneous results.
-We prove that F3 $=$ G3.
+\begin{proof} D1 to D3 and G1 to G3 each partition the set of CI-deviances.
+We prove that D3 $=$ G3.

-$\subseteq$: F3 is ensured to be a subset of G3 by the soundness of the PC-like algorithm: If given the CI test results, a distribution exists that is Markovian and faithful to $G_{out}$, then the equivalence class of the graph will correctly be found by the PC-like algorithm, in particular there will be no conflicts, ambiguities or incoherencies.
+$\subseteq$: D3 is ensured to be a subset of G3 by the soundness of the PC-like algorithm: If given the CI test results, there is a distribution that is Markovian and faithful to $G_{out}$, then the equivalence class of the graph will correctly be found by the PC-like algorithm, in particular there will be no conflicts, ambiguities or incoherencies.